Paul F. Tompkins: Podcasts, webcasts and radio

 In addition to Aukerman's Comedy Bang!
 Bang!, Tompkins has appeared on the podcasts of other fellow comedians such as WTF with Marc Maron, Jimmy Pardo's Never Not Funny, Jessica Chaffin and Jamie Denbo's Ronna and Beverly podcast, and the Superego podcast with Jeremy Carter, Matt Gourley, and Mark McConville.
 Tompkins has also been a regular guest on the radio show and podcast The Best Show on WFMU with Tom Scharpling.

 In 2015, Tompkins created his own podcast on the Earwolf podcast network called Spontaneanation with Paul F. Tompkins.
 This podcast is similar to the Pod F. Tompkast; however, Spontaneanation is fully improvised and in-the-moment, as opposed to the Tompkast, which was highly produced.
 Spontaneanation begins with an improvised monologue, accompanied on piano by Eban Schletter, much like the Pod F. Tompkast.
 The next segment is an interview with one of Tompkins's famous friends.
 The final segment is one long improvised story performed by Paul and guest improvisers, based on ideas discussed in the interview segment.
 The podcast ended in 2019.

-Since 2019, Tompkins has cohosted, with Nicole Parker, The Neighborhood Listen on Stitcher Premium.
+Since 2019, Tompkins has co-hosted, with Nicole Parker, The Neighborhood Listen on Stitcher Premium.
 Along with Tawny Newsome, he also hosts The Pod Directive, the official Star Trek podcast, which launched in September 2020.

-In March 2020, during the COVID-19 pandemic, Paul started a weekly podcast with his wife, Janie Haddad Tompkins, called Stay F. Homekins.
+In March 2020, during the COVID-19 pandemic, Tompkins started a weekly podcast with his wife, Janie Haddad Tompkins, called Stay F. Homekins.
 The first season ran for 41 episodes throughout the rest of 2020, and season two started in January 2021.

 Personal life

-Tompkins is married to actress Janie Haddad Tompkins.
+Tompkins is married to actress Janie Haddad Tompkins, who is best known for portraying the red anthropomorphic cardinal Margaret on Regular Show.

 In 2017, Tompkins stated on Twitter that he was once a Catholic, but later went on to become an atheist.

 He is a member of the Democratic Socialists of America and helped canvass for Eunisses Hernandez and Hugo Soto-Martinez during the 2022 Los Angeles elections.